kabanero-io/kabanero-foundation/design/javamp-deprecation.md

 Products based on Kabanero, which need to continue to deliver the Kabanero Java MicroProfile application stack can find the stack definition in the kabanero-collection hub, and the Kabanero community will continue to publish updates to the Java MicroProfile application stack container to Docker hub for a period of time.

+It is decided that for the time being, we would not enhance the Kabanero operator, REST API and CLI to indicate that a stack is marked deprecated.
+The Appsody CLI indicates to the developer that the stack is deprecated, and presumably the enterprise would have a plan for removing the stack.

 #  - Discussion:

-Should the Kabanero CLI and Stack CR indicate that a stack is deprecated?